fabianbaechli/my_blog/documentation/learning_progress.md

 element as an inline style.
 The problem was, that the `.getBoundingClientRect().left` property of the currently active sub-header returned the wrong value when the page was firstly loaded.
 This means, that the slider was off by a cm or so on the first render of the page.
 I was pretty lost and didn't know how to fix this bug.
-So I let it slide and curiously I solved the problem unintentionally later on, when I learned about debounce.
+So I let it slide and strangely I solved the problem unintentionally later on, when I learned about debounce.

 ### Debounce